WFFF-TV: Simultaneous substitution problems

-WFFF-TV has significant viewership in the much larger Montreal market because it is available over-the-air alongside other Vermont stations and used as the Fox station on Vidéotron's cable systems.
+WFFF-TV has significant viewership in the much larger Montreal market because it is available over the air alongside other Vermont stations and used as the Fox station on Vidéotron's cable systems.
 As the youngest full-power station covering the entire market, it still relies heavily on Montreal for advertising revenue while the area's other stations have somewhat lessened their dependence on advertising.
 In 2003 and 2004, WFFF-TV was involved in a "commercial war" with Montreal's CJNT-TV.
-For some time, its commercials on non-network programs such as That '70s Show were blocked by simultaneous substitution (simsub) on Montreal cable systems.
+For some time, its commercials on non-network programs such as That '70s Show were blocked by simultaneous substitution, also known as "simsubbing" or "signal substitution", on Montreal cable systems.
 Under Canadian Radio-television and Telecommunications Commission (CRTC) regulations, simultaneous substitution demanded the cable companies in Canada replace WFFF-TV's signal with CJNT-TV's signal when the same program and episode was running at the same time.
 This is the same practice as the FCC's syndication exclusivity rule in the United States.

 In response, WFFF-TV frequently shifted its schedule to keep its commercials from being blocked in Montreal.
 In response to this station's schedule shuffling, CJNT moved its schedule accordingly to retain simsub rights.
 This resulted in a cat-and-mouse game of changing programming schedules every few weeks leaving viewers confused.
 The changes usually occurred with little to no advance warning, sometimes making local schedules in TV Guide (both U.S. and Canadian versions) outdated by the time they were published.
 WFFF-TV eventually solved the problem by adding a second daily airing of That '70s Show, giving it access to a second strip of programming from the distributor which was available only to stations carrying a full hour of the program.
 It would then flip the two airings so the exclusive strip was shown in the shared time slot, meaning CJNT could no longer simsub the program since WFFF-TV was not airing the same episode.

 WFFF-DT2

 WFFF-DT2 is the Ion Mystery–affiliated second digital subchannel of WFFF-TV, broadcasting in standard definition on channel 44.2.
 The subchannel was formerly a CW-affiliated and later independent station.
-On cable, the subchannel is available on Charter channel 11 (digital channel 266 on former Time Warner Cable systems) and Comcast channel 20.